Skip to content

 Global pasteboard object

-Scripts can also access the macOS clipboard directly, via the pasteboard global:
+Scripts can also have direct read/write access the macOS clipboard via the pasteboard global:

 • pasteboard.text - the current plain text content of the clipboard, a read/write property.